');

 About Dixon, IA

-Dixon is a small community in Iowa with a population of 190 residents.
-The median household income is $70,000 per year, which is near the national average.
-The median age in Dixon is 33.5 years.
+Dixon is a small community located in Iowa with a population of 190 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $70,000 per year, which is 7% below the national median of $75,149.
+The median age of 33.5 years is notably younger the US median age of 38.9 years, indicating a younger, often more dynamic population base.

 Cost of Living in Dixon, IA